BielRoig/hfeb-guide/content/docs/matchup-spread/_index.md

 At that point, you have to recognize that the game is no longer being played on the Hermit plan but on the Survival plan.
 The same hand that looked like a fast-kill hand now becomes a setup hand, where Survival lets you build a more resilient line.

 Likewise, if you have Hermit Druid but no Survival, it isn't always automatic to play it as a blocker or an immediate threat.
 Sometimes it's correct to hold it, watch your draws, and see whether you can develop another plan.
 If you draw a wall, for example, you can use it to buy three or four turns.
-If you draw Survival, the Hermit Druid in hand can become a creature to discard and start the chain.
+If you draw Survival, then Hermit Druid in hand can become a creature to discard and start the chain.

 The strength of the deck lies exactly here: a card that's a combo piece in one context can become bait, a blocker, a discard fodder, or simply a way to buy time in another.